-The following guide is an overview of the procedures for gett corners of Quick Start pages. ing your model running.
-Look for the Quick Start logo on the bottom 1.
-Read the safety precautions on pages 4-6 7.
+1. Read the safety precautions on pages 4-6 7.
 Check servo operation • See page 16 For your own safety, understand where carelessness and misuse could lead to personal injury.
-Make sure the steering servo is working correctly. ☐ 2.
-Charge the battery pack • See page 13 8.
-Range test the radio system • See page 16 Your model requires a battery pack and a compatible battery charger (the charger is not included).
-Never use a NiMH or NiCad charger to charge LiPo batteries.
-Follow this procedure to make sure your radio system works properly at a distance and that there is no interference from outside sources. ☐ 3.
-Install batteries in the transmitter • See page 13 9.
+Make sure the steering servo is working correctly.
+2. Charge the battery pack • See page 13 8.
+Range test the radio system • See page 16 Charge your battery now so it will be ready when you finish the other setup procedures.
+Follow this procedure to make sure your radio system works properly at a distance and that there is no interference from outside sources.
+3. Install batteries in the transmitter • See page 13 9.
 Detail your model • See page 10 The transmitter requires 4 AA alkaline or rechargeable batteries (sold separately).
 Install wings (if necessary) and apply other decals if desired.
-4. Install battery pack in the model • See page 14 ☐ 10.
-Drive your model • See page 21 Your model requires a fully charged battery pack.
+4. Install battery pack in the model • See page 14 10.
+Drive your model • See page 21 4.
+Install battery pack in the model • See page 14 To.
+Drive your model • See page 21 Your model requires a fully charged 7.2-volt battery pack.
 Driving tips and adjustments for your model.
 5. Install the antenna • See page 14 11.
-Maintaining your model • See page 27 The receiver antenna and antenna tube must be properly installed before operating your model.
-Follow these critical steps to maintain the performance of your model and keep it in excellent running condition. ☐ 6.
-Turn on the radio system • See page 15 Make a habit of turning the transmitter on first and off last.
+Maintaining your model • See page 26 The receiver antenna and antenna tube must be properly installed before operating your model.
+Follow these critical steps to maintain the performance of your model and keep it in excellent running condition.